judgie97/Simple-Password-Filter/README.md

 See the [Microsoft documentation](https://learn.microsoft.com/en-us/windows/win32/secmgmt/installing-and-registering-a-password-filter-dll) on installing password filters for more details

 ## Compatibility
-This was tested on a Windows Server 2022 domain controller.
-Likely it would work with older versions of Windows Server if an older Windows SDK is installed.
+This was tested on Windows Server 2022 and 2019 domain controllers.
+The dll was compiled on the target operating system, caused crashes when compiled on a different version of windows.
+Also requires that the MSVC Redist 2015-2019 be installed on the domain controller.